System Guide

 Viewport

 One thing to be aware of is that CodeMirror doesn't render the entire document, when that document is big.
-To avoid doing some work, it will, when updating, detect which part of the content is currently visible (not scrolled out of view), and only render that plus a margin around it.
+To keep the editor responsive and resource use low, it will, when updating, detect which part of the content is currently visible (not scrolled out of view), and only render that plus a margin around it.
 This is called the viewport.

 Querying coordinates for positions outside of the current viewport will not work (since they are not rendered, and thus have no layout).
 The view does track height information (initially estimated, measured accurately when content is drawn) for the entire document, even the parts outside of the viewport.